Cruise Visitors

 Eagle Beach

-A taxi from the cruise port runs US$15 for the car.
+A round-trip taxi from the cruise port runs US$56.
 You'll be there in about 10 minutes.
 There are beach chairs and palapas available for rent, and several restaurants within walking distance along the strip.

 Palm Beach

-A taxi from the cruise port is US$16.
+A round-trip taxi from the cruise port is US$68.
 It's a bit further north than Eagle Beach, about 15 minutes from the terminal, but you're dropped into the heart of the hotel strip with restaurants, shops, and bars all within walking distance.
-Palm Beach is also the easiest place to find a taxi when you're ready to head back โ there are always cars moving through the area.
+Palm Beach is also the easiest place to find a taxi when you're ready to head back — there are always cars moving through the area.

 Surfside Beach

-This is the one most cruise guides skip โ and that's exactly why it's worth knowing about.
-Surfside is the closest beach to the cruise port, and it's a US$10โ12 taxi ride away.
+This is the one most cruise guides skip — and that's exactly why it's worth knowing about.
+Surfside is the closest beach to the cruise port, with a round-trip taxi at US$44.

 Hiring a taxi for an island tour